Why you might see a social worker at your hospital stay or visit

 When you come to St. Joseph’s/Candler or the Nancy N. and J.C.
 Lewis Cancer & Research Pavilion, you expect to see doctors and nurses.
 But what about social workers?

-Across the health system, SJ/C employs social workers, or referred to as clinical care coordinators, to help with a variety of needs outside of your medical treatment.
+Across the health system, SJ/C employs social workers, also referred to as clinical care coordinators, to help with a variety of needs outside of your medical treatment.
 At the LCRP, for example, we have four social workers that assist patients in Savannah, Bluffton, Hilton Head and our other regional offices.

 Farris Smith, LCRP social worker in South Carolina